 So you want to become a software engineer but you don’t have a degree in computer science.
 Is it possible to get a job without formal training?
 Yes, I’m living proof it can happen!

 I’m what you might call an accidental software engineer.
 I studied literature in college and graduated with a Bachelor of Arts in English.
 After graduation I planned to get a job in marketing, but my career took an unexpected turn towards technology.
-Despite having little to no experience with coding I became a highly-paid software engineer without a CS degree.
+Despite a complete lack of coding experience I became a highly-paid software engineer without a CS degree.

 My story is unique but the steps I took are straightforward and easy to follow.
-I’m living proof that liberal arts majors can become software engineers without technical degrees.
+I’m living proof that you can become a software engineer without a technical degree.
 I achieved financial success as a computer programmer and I would do it all over again in a heartbeat.

 If you are considering switching careers, just graduated and want to make the leap or simply want to know how to become a software engineer without a degree in computer science check out the details below.
 I hope they provide inspiration and advice to help you start your own journey.